jeff4/bionotes.github.io/_comp/typescript.md

 ## 8/02/2024
 ### Conceptual overview of various chapters to follow.
-* Chapters in *Learing TypeScript* organized into 3 main sections with one extra section:
+* Chapters in *Learning TypeScript* organized into 3 main sections with one extra section:
 	* **Part I: Concepts**
 	* **Part II: Features**
 	* **Part III: Usage**